uva-bi-sdad/fairfax/src/corelogic/README.md

 * _2: "latest tax file" with some property joins (e.g. mortgage data) _1 and _2 are also split by state FIPS code, e.g. _1_51 is _1 data for VA (state FIPS = 51).

+Geocoding note:  The _2 files have lats and longs because they are joined with property information (a join/merge that corelogic did themselves and added to the data they delivered to us).
+However, for historical data, we only have tax data, which does not have property-level lat and long.

 USDA Corelogic
 While the usda_deed tables are organized by year (2005-2015), the usda_tax_history data is NOT organized by years.
 In other words, the numbers (i.e. usda_tax_history_01 - usda_tax_history_10) do NOT correspond to years for the tax history data.
 Both the tax and deed data should be relatively complete for the years 2005-2015, but there may also be some 2016-2017 data as well, but Neil has suggested that this could be incomplete.